27 Apr 10 questions to Robert Bell, the man behind KlickEx

-Given the differences between each countries’ economic circumstances, there is a major requirement for one part of the family to support another, cross boarder.
+Given the differences between each countries’ economic circumstances, there is a major requirement for one part of the family to support another part, cross-border; usually across generational lines.
 This is very natural – and our system has been very successful in helping meet these needs in a very compliant way.
 The financial services sector is a regulated sector, and compliance is almost 90% of what we do.

-When we started, a lot of the infrastructure was missing in the Pacific, so we went and we built everything from agent location terminals with biometric point of sale devices, all the way through to central banking platforms, credit card systems, and cross boarder mobile money; and we’re now one of the most successful regions in the world, having easily accessible highly compliant banking services that are affordable, no matter how much, or how little you earn.
+When we started, a lot of the infrastructure was missing in the Pacific, so we went and we built everything from agent location terminals with biometric point of sale devices, all the way through to central banking platforms, credit card systems, and cross-border mobile money; and we’re now one of the most successful regions in the world, having easily accessible, highly-compliant banking services that are affordable, no matter how much, or how little you earn.